Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 "Explain?
 How can you explain?!"

-I shook off his hand, my chest rising and falling rapidly.
+I shook off his hand, my chest heaving violently.

 "Why was that ring found there?!
 Tell me!"

-I felt like an enraged lioness, transforming all my doubts and fears into sharp claws that fiercely clawed at him.
+I was like an enraged lioness, turning all my doubts and fears into sharp claws that fiercely struck at him.

-The dam of trust completely collapsed in that moment.
+The dam of trust completely collapsed at that moment.

-I looked at the man I loved deeply, who was about to become my husband, yet he felt so unfamiliar, so… dangerous.
+I looked at the man I loved deeply, who was about to become my husband, yet he felt so foreign, so… dangerous.

 "I..."

-Lu Li opened his mouth as if to say something, but ultimately just closed his eyes in pain.
+Lu Li opened his mouth as if to say something, but in the end, he just closed his eyes in pain.

-His face turned exceptionally pale from agitation and restraint.
+His face turned exceptionally pale from excitement and restraint.

 His voice carried a weary plea.